 In the previous blog post (What the heck is Hackathon?) we talked about the premise and importance of this 24-hour coding contest, and how it brings people together to collaborate on a common project.
-All in the name of one mighty goal – to make Ustream’s service better!
+All in the name of one mighty goal – to make the Ustream service better!

 Not only the wide palette of ideas, but the team names themselves were injected with a healthy dose of creativity.
 We had Cougar Petting Trolls, A-Team, Geolition, The Fruit Loops, Screamo Mariachis, Call of Duty and Red Ducks, just to name a few.

-But, lets take a look what they were working on.
+But, lets take a look what they were working on through this hackathon recap.
 Here are the 11 project and ideas:

 Today we’re excited to roll out a new feature for our Enterprise Pro Broadcasters — these users now have the ability to add users to manage channels within their Ustream accounts.